Governing Law and Law-Making

 Again, law — even more than science — is “borrowed” (use any word here you want, but do not reject the territory of global jurisprudence!); those who see farthest stand, unashamed, upon the shoulders of giants — generations of giants.
 The term “borrowed” might here remind us of the “good faith” undergirding all worthy civilizations, as well as of the “debts” those borrowings give rise to.

 The law should not require the impossible.
 As noted, Due Process of Law requirements are based on centuries of philosophy and jurisprudence regarding the meaning and value of “reason” in human affairs; unreasonable law is highly suspect and usually fatally flawed on that ground alone; laws that command the impossible are not only unreasonable, they are absurd — and hence lawless.

-The world has proclaimed, however, that it does not consider as “impossible” its command that a person refuse to carry out various unlawful laws; for example, a superior’s order to commit genocide must be disobeyed.
+The world has proclaimed, however, that it does not consider as “impossible” its command that a person refuse to carry out various unlawful laws.
+A superior’s order to commit genocide must be disobeyed.
 Yet, as a matter of practicality and fundamental fairness, the world should focus on prosecuting superiors, not inferiors; high officials who ordain tyranny are the worst of criminals.

-Students of this Ninth Principle have noted that some technical achievements are ordained for future realization.
-The Environmental Protection Agency might require future fuel efficiencies that are not currently attainable but will be attained (if at all) due to an economic infrastructure that is built around achieving this EPA goal.
+Students of this Ninth Principle have noted that some technical achievements are “mandated” for future realization.
+The Environmental Protection Agency might require future fuel efficiencies that are not currently attainable but will be attained (if at all) due to an economic infrastructure that is built around achieving this same EPA goal.
+Think cybernetics.

 Tenth Principle: Non-Contradiction